Feeling Minnesota: Plot

 At this point, Red has learned that Sam has been stealing money from him for the past year.
 Sam ends up shooting and killing Red after a brief skirmish and collects the $50,000 from a safe.
 Jjaks meets with the motel manager but sees Freddie's necklace on the floor of the manager's apartment.
 Confused and angry, Jjaks throws the manager outside and threatens to kill him.
 Suddenly out of nowhere, an alive Freddie walks towards them, calling for Jjaks, who faints.
 When he revives, she shows Jjaks her bullet wound and tells him that Sam is a bad shot and that someone picked her up from the side of the road where he had left her body.

 The next morning, Sam calls Jjaks and tells him he got the money.
 However, after seeing Freddie alive from a nearby diner, he confronts Jjaks and Freddie in the manager's apartment.
 Sam ends up getting shot when the couple try to defend themselves.
 Costikyan enters the hotel room and suffocates Sam by holding his hand against his mouth.
 It turns out that Freddie had called Costikyan after being rescued and used him to help her get the $50,000.
 A betrayed and wounded Jjaks is left helpless.

 Some time later, Costikyan is arrested in his underwear inside a hotel, as Freddie had tipped off the cops and left with the money.
-She and Jjaks have since fallen out, but Jjaks, recalling her dream of being a dancer in Las Vegas, hitchhikes there.
+She and Jjaks have since fallen out but Jjaks, recalling her dream of being a dancer in Las Vegas, hitchhikes there.
 When he finds her living her dream, she happily says, "What took you so fucking long?" before they embrace.

 Reception

 On review aggregator website Rotten Tomatoes, Feeling Minnesota has a 14% approval rating based on 21 reviews.
 The site's critics consensus reads, "Clumsily derivative, shoddily assembled, and fundamentally miscast, Feeling Minnesota sets out for romantic comedy and gets irrevocably lost along the way."

 Negative reviews said the plot felt too reminiscent of other films, particularly those of "Quentin Tarantino and the recent cycle of indies about lowlifes, petty criminals and wannabes".
 Varietys Emanuel Levy wrote, "Meant to be an offbeat, darkly comic tale of a triangle of losers desperately clinging to their versions of the American dream, pic comes across as a charmless high-concept indie."
 In contrast, Siskel & Ebert gave the film "two thumbs up."
-In his review, Roger Ebert awarded 3 out of 4 stars to the film and wrote, "[Baigelman] creates a whimsical, grungy reality in which whenever the steamy love affair threatens to get boring, it is interrupted by an action scene".
-He praised Diaz's "range and comic ability" and said that the film, along with A Walk in the Clouds, "establishes [Reeves] as one of the most gifted romantic leads of his generation".
+In his review, Roger Ebert awarded 3 out of 4 stars to the film and wrote, Steven Baigelman "creates a whimsical, grungy reality in which whenever the steamy love affair threatens to get boring, it is interrupted by an action scene".
+He praised Cameron Diaz's "range and comic ability" and said that the film, along with A Walk in the Clouds established Keanu Reeves "as one of the most gifted romantic leads of his generation".